TriEmbed/quercus/README.md

 ### Build and other support tools

+Todo: Get a project name!!!
+Then this and repo and the others
+      can have be <name abbreviation>-tools.
+How about "Free Bird" or FB?
+Or "Fast Free Bird" or FFB so folks will wonder what the extra F in front of FaceBook stands for. :-)

 This repo primarily holds scripts for automated installs of Espressif IDF, nvm/node/npm, project repositories as well as prerequisit packages

 Initial support is for straight Linux with Windows WSL in the pipes.
 Windows support is expected to follow via Powershell.